 - Confirm they use rare earth minerals in their parts or through their suppliers

-- Confirm reliance on China as source
+- Confirm reliance on China as a source

 - Indicate whether they export rare earth direct from China to the US vs. indirect from China to other countries

-- If directly importing to US from China, identify what alternative they are planning to protect their supply continuity
+- If directly importing to the US from China, identify what alternative they are planning to protect their supply continuity

 - Ask if they have a non-China based source currently qualified

-- What percent of supply currently is directly sourced from China vs. non China source
+- What percent of supply currently is directly sourced from China vs. non-China source

 - Check what mitigation they have planned to protect their supply, and assure their own revenue:

 - Inventory, alternate source, alternate site, etc.